-Figure 12.4: Development Plan 2022-2028 Monitoring Cycle
+Figure 13.4: Development Plan 2022 - 2028 Monitoring Cycle

-The framework will form an important evidence-based input and integrate with the review process of the subsequent County Development Plan 2028-2034.
+The framework will form an important evidence-based input and integrate with the review process of the subsequent County Development Plan 2028 - 2034.
 This framework is also designed to assist the Planning Authority in preparing reports in meeting its statutory requirements, including:

-- → The 2 Year Review of the 2022-2028 County Development Plan (which will include information in relation to progress on, and the results of, monitoring the significant environmental effects of implementation of the Development Plan); - → Report to the Regional Assembly setting out progress made in supporting objectives of the RSES.
+- → The 2 Year Review of the 2022 2028 County Development Plan. - → Report to the Regional Assembly setting out progress made in supporting objectives of the RSES.

-12.12.4 Environmental Monitoring
+13.11.4 Environmental Monitoring